 - ✓More deals actually closing instead of going cold

-The efficiency gain is immediate and tangible.
-Deals close faster because signatures are no longer the bottleneck.
+The efficiency gain shows up immediately.
+Deals close faster because signatures aren't the bottleneck anymore.

 Removing friction does not just speed things up.
 It closes deals that would otherwise have gone cold.